Hongwei-W/SocialDistribution/API_Documentation.md

 publish a new post by using `author_id`

-*Example:* `POST ://service/authors/25e8f446-efc3-4f44-af8c-3af5c42993d4/posts` will publish a post using `author_id` as johnny, the field below are all mandatory
+*Example:* `POST ://service/authors/25e8f446-efc3-4f44-af8c-3af5c42993d4/posts` will publish a post using `author_id` as Johnny, the field below are all mandatory

 ```json
 (body)